Skip to Main Content

 Looscan Neighborhood Library

 Looscan Neighborhood Library is named after Adele Briscoe Looscan.
-She is a descent from both a signer of the Texas Declaration of Independence and a founding resident of Harris County.
+She is a descendant from both a signer of the Texas Declaration of Independence and a founding resident of Harris County.

 Mancuso Neighborhood Library